jackdewinter/pymarkdown/readme.md

 ### Priority 2 - Like To Solve Before Initial

+- check for common code in consistency checks

 - check resolve/remove helpers for groupings per file type i.e. html, markdown, proc, verify
   - i.e. ParserHelper.resolve_
 - why does fcb with only newlines and newlines with ws not fold down to text?
   - coalesce with blank lines in fenced code block?
-- check for common code in consistency checks, i.e. link and image handling
 - make sure to generated ordered/unordered tests to make sure both covered
   - every unordered tests should have an ordered counterpart
   - every ordered tests should have an unordered counterpart